 The biggest draws for me are the unique additions to a winter trip.
 The Christmas markets in Copenhagen are amazing, Tivoli goes overboard for Christmas and the annual Copenhagen Light Festival, which takes place for three weeks each February, lights up the city.
 There are ice rinks, mulled wine, cosy bars and heaps of hygge.

 Today I’m going to share with you my perfect Copenhagen itinerary for visiting the city in winter.
 You’ll find some of my top tips for getting there and travelling around the city, as well as a guide for spending 3 days in Copenhagen.

 Getting to Copenhagen

 Copenhagen International Airport is located just eight kilometres from the city centre.
 You can fly direct from London and many other cities across Europe such as Paris, Oslo and Amsterdam.
 Flights from the UK are under two hours.
 Airlines to consider for direct flights include Ryanair, EasyJet, Norwegian Airlines and SAS.
 I’ve flown Norwegian and SAS and were happy with both – I actually got an upgrade with SAS.
-Check deals on flights with Skyscanner.

 If you’re lucky you’ll get a fabulous view of Øresund Bridge as you fly into Copenhagen.